 How can I legally sell my car for junk and get a fair price?

 To sell your junk car, contact local junkyards and explore deals online.
 Be honest when describing your car to potential buyers.
-Comparing several offers will give you a good idea of your car’s worth.
-It’s also essential to check buyers’ reputations.
-To avoid legal issues, you shouldn’t try and sell your car without a title or proper, fully completed paperwork.
+Comparing several offers will give you a good idea of your car's worth.
+It's also essential to check buyers' reputations.
+It would be best if you didn't try to sell your car without a title or proper, fully completed paperwork to avoid legal issues.

 Can I junk a car with an expired registration?